The COVID-19 passport

 Read more about the COVID-19 passport:

-- Frequently asked questions and answers concerning the COVID-19 passport, and instructions for requesting the COVID-19 passport (EU Digital COVID Certificate) at My Kanta
+- COVID-19 passport: Frequently asked questions and answers and instructions on how to download the COVID-19 passport, or the EU Digital COVID Certificate, from the My Kanta Pages (kanta.fi)

 - Questions concerning the My Kanta service: My Kanta customer service: [email protected]